 - Attachment B to the Policy lists the current drug panels under federal authority and under LIRR Authority.
-Federal and LIRR drug panels are subject to change at any time without notice.

-- Effective June 12, 2017, MOW/RWP employees became subject to the restrictions regarding OTC and prescription medications in 49 CFR Part 219 which already applied to Covered Service Employees.

-- All Regulated Service Employees are prohibited from working while taking any prescription and/or OTC medications other than those listed below unless the Medical Review Officer (MRO) determines that such usage is consistent with the safe performance of his/her duties.
-See Section IV.F. of the Policy at Page 5.

-- The only types of medications that do not need to be reported to Medical prior to working while taking them are listed below:

-- Allergy shots;
+Federal and LIRR drug panels are subject to change at any time without notice. - Effective June 12, 2017, MOW/RWPMarch 4, 2022, MECH employees became subject to the restrictions regarding OTC and prescription medications in 49 CFR Part 219 which already applied to Covered Service Employees. and MOW/RWP Employees (effective June 12, 2017). - All Regulated Service Employees are prohibited from working while taking any prescription and/or OTC medications other than those listed below unless the Medical Review Officer (MRO) determines that such usage is consistent with the safe performance of his/her duties.
+See Section IV.F. of the Policy at Page 5. - The only types of medications that do not need to be reported to Medical prior to working while taking them are listed below: - Allergy shots; - Antibiotics; - Antifungals; - Asthma medications: - Beta-blockers: - Birth control pills; - Blood pressure medications;

-- Antibiotics;

-- Antifungals;

-- Asthma medications;

-- Beta-blockers;

-- Birth control pills;

-- Blood pressure medications;